Gilmore Girls season 5: Overview

-Lane is shocked to realise she has feelings for Zach and they start dating, but she surprises them both by revealing she wants to wait for marriage before having sex.
+Lane is shocked to realize she has feelings for Zach and they start dating, but she surprises them both by revealing she wants to wait for marriage before having sex.
 Paris returns from Oxford and reveals Asher has died of a heart attack, but is soon dating Doyle.
 Sookie becomes pregnant again and has a daughter, before ordering Jackson to have a vasectomy.
 Jackson stands against Taylor as town selectman and is elected but is soon overwhelmed with work.
 Michel wins a camper van on The Price Is Right but soon sells it.
 Kirk decides to move out of his mother's place to spend more time with Lulu but forgets to find somewhere to move to so ends up finding various places to stay.
 When Old Man Twickham dies, his house is initially set up as a town museum before being sold.
 Kirk and Luke compete to buy it but the town elders decide Luke wants it more after he describes it as his dream house.

 Despite romantic overtures from Marty, Rory is drawn to Logan Huntzberger, a rich playboy who introduces her to a hedonistic thrill-seeking lifestyle.
-They initially have a casual relationship but when Rory decides it isn't for her, he agrees to a committed relationship.
-He takes her home where his mother and grandfather make it clear they don't think she's good enough to marry him.
-His father Mitchum gives her an internship at one of his papers but tells her he doesn't think she has what it takes.
+They initially have a casual relationship but when Rory decides it is not for her, he agrees to a committed relationship.
+He takes her home where his mother and grandfather make it clear they do not think she is good enough to marry him.
+His father Mitchum gives her an internship at one of his papers but tells her he does not think she has what it takes.
 Upset, she convinces Logan to steal a yacht to take her out on the sea.

 In the season finale, Rory has been charged for the yacht theft and announces she is dropping out of Yale.
 Lorelai refuses to let her come home so Richard and Emily let her move into the pool house and get a job, hoping she will change her mind.
-Luke tells Taylor he's pulling out of the house purchase when he discovers Lorelai is considering selling the inn, while Lane's mother arranges for her and the band to tour church theatres.
+Luke tells Taylor he is pulling out of the house purchase when he discovers Lorelai is considering selling the inn, while Lane's mother arranges for her and the band to tour church theaters.
 The season ends with Lorelai asking Luke to marry her.